microsoft/AdaptiveCards/specs/DesignDiscussions/Inconsistencies.md

 * Type coercion in Javascript can cause it to be more permissive than other platforms leading to some constructs like `maxlines: "2"` being valid in JS, but invalid in, say, UWP (if JS code isn't carefully written -- we do, of course, author in Typescript, but we do also have to keep these problems in mind)
 * Distinct implementations means that defaults can vary by platform (e.g. whether the `TextBlock` `wrap` property defaults to `true` if not specified)
 * Differing choices made by devs at implementation time can lead to divergent behaviors (e.g. whether an invalid property value is silently dropped vs. emitting a warning vs. failing to parse the card)
-* Supporting libraries and platform affordances available to us can ease or speed up implementation, but can also be the source of inconsistencies (e.g. differences in how a dev constructs .NET's `DateTime`, UWP's `DateTime`, C++'s `std::chrono::time_point`, and Javascript's `Date` -- instantiating each object with, e.g a string can vary in permissivity)
+* Supporting libraries and platform affordances available to us can ease or speed up implementation, but can also be the source of inconsistencies (e.g. differences in how a dev constructs .NET's `DateTime`, UWP's `DateTime`, C++'s `std::chrono::time_point`, and Javascript's `Date` -- instantiating each object with, for example, a string, can vary in permissivity)
   * Indeed, we've had a few issues arise from differences between a hand-rolled solution and a pre-rolled solution (e.g. date/time handling (#1915) and support for markdown (#1984))

 ### Rendering